 Generational differences are not something that we would usually consider when trying to reach more clients.
 We should though!
-Customer behavior drastically changed in recent years with Millenials/Generation Y (born between 1980 – 1996) taking over a big chunk of the current economy and Gen Z (born after 1996) catching up as well.
+Customer behaviour drastically changed in recent years with Millenials/Generation Y (born between 1980 – 1996) taking over a big chunk of the current economy and Gen Z (born after 1996) catching up as well.

-At the same time, Gen Z is not only disrupting traditional working environments and purchasing behavior but they are paving the way for the global economy to transition into the ‘new norm’.
+At the same time, Gen Z is not only disrupting traditional working environments and purchasing behaviour but they are paving the way for the global economy to transition into the ‘new norm’.
 And I haven’t even mentioned Generation Alpha (born after 2010) to look out for as a more tech-savvy generation that is here to live through a major change in humanity and our approach to systems and society.

 |WHICH GENERATION?||BORN WHEN?||HOW OLD (in 2021)?|

 |Baby Boomers||1946 – 1964||75 – 57|